doppelganger9/stencil-qrcode-component/readme.md

 ## QR Code library

-This project uses [node-qrcode](https://github.com/soldair/node-qrcode) to generate the image (dataURI or SVG) of the QR Code.
+This project uses [qrcode-generator](https://www.npmjs.com/package/qrcode-generator) to generate the image (dataURI, SVG or Table) of the QR Code.

 ## GitHub Pages